 There are sculptures by the Palestinian artist Iyad Sabbah, from the iconic artwork that originally stood as public sculptures in Gaza and was heavily bombed.
 There is also a sculpture by Banksy himself, who twisted a well-known Biblical adage into a more fitting “an eye for an eye, a tooth for a thousand teeth”.

 Banksy’s Walled Off Hotel is a bubble suspended in the chalky air of Bethlehem, a town where streets are crumbling and buildings derelict.
-Its red curtains, as the entrance of the rabbit hole, let you enter a sophisticated world that could be ages away from the reality surrounding it or, perhaps, just on the other side of the wall.
+Its red curtains, as the entrance of the rabbit hole, let you enter a sophisticated world that could be ages away from the reality surrounding it or, perhaps, it could be just on the other side of the wall.

 It’s the ultimate artwork, one you can actually walk through, and marvel at the accuracy of the tiniest details and at how the whole awesomeness is even more than the sum of its parts.
 Once again, I can’t help but state that Banksy is a genius, perhaps the greatest artist of our times.